Home

 IntroductionPermanent link for this heading

-To enable crawling the Microsoft Graph, a new app must first be created that has the permissions to read Microsoft Graph.
-This app can be created on portal.azure.com.
+To enable the crawling of Microsoft Graph, a new or existing Microsoft Graph application is required that has permissions to read Microsoft Graph.

 • User.Read.All